EUR/USD Covered Interest Parity Deviation

-MEDIA COVERAGE: LSE Business Review
+MEDIA COVERAGE: LSE Business Review, Financial Times

 ABSTRACT:This paper studies how the introduction of a central bank digital currency (CBDC) interacts with ongoing monetary policies.
-We distinguish two kind of policies: standard policy, where the central bank invests in treasuries, and quantitative easing, where the central bank invests in risky securities.
+We distinguish two kinds of policies: standard policy, where the central bank invests in treasuries, and quantitative easing, where the central bank invests in risky securities.
 In each scenario, we introduce an interest-bearing CBDC, and study the equilibrium allocations.
 Our analysis reaches three main conclusions.
 The first is that the equilibrium impact of a CBDC depends on the ongoing monetary policy.
 Second, when the central bank conducts quantitative easing, the introduction of a CBDC is neutral under two conditions: the cost of issuing a CBDC is equal to the interest on reserves, and the demand for CBDC deposits is smaller than the amount of excess reserves in the system.
 Third, the introduction of a CBDC might render quantitative easing a quasi-permanent policy, as commercial banks optimally use their excess reserves to accommodate retailers’ demand for switching from bank deposits to CBDC deposits.

 MEDIA COVERAGE: VoxEU.org , Financial Times - Alphaville, Cointelegraph, Il Sole 24 Ore .

 ABSTRACT:We propose a framework for regulating stablecoins as a new asset class.
 We define stablecoins as those digital currencies which are centrally managed and backed by other assets.
 We compare stablecoins and ETFs under the principle that similar risks should be treated in a similar fashion.
 Hence, we argue that locking stablecoins into an ETF-like structure, along with restrictions on the basket composition, would significantly reduce regulatory concerns.
 Stablecoin providers would be functionally similar to ETF sponsors, and stablecoins would be a new vehicle for traditional fiat currencies.
 Finally, we address common macroeconomic concerns in light of our proposed framework.